Installation via Helm

 Installation With Monitoring

 It’s also possible to install the StackGres operator with an integration of an existing Prometheus/Grafana monitoring stack.
+For this, it’s required to have a Prometheus/Grafana stack already installed on your cluster.
+The following examples use the Kube Prometheus Stack.

-For this, the StackGres operator is pointed to the existing monitoring resources:
+To install StackGres with monitoring, the StackGres operator is pointed to the existing monitoring resources:

 helm install --create-namespace --namespace stackgres stackgres-operator \